 Credit and debit cards are among the simplest options for Swedes, but you also have other options such as direct bank transfers, e-wallets and certain types of prepaid cards.
 Neteller and Skrill are two well-known options that allow you to store money online, transfer it to any betting site and receive payouts.
 You can fund your e-wallet with a credit card, debit card or transfer straight from the bank.

-A few Swedish betting sites also accept mobile-oriented deposits such as Siru Mobile which allows you to associate deposits with your mobile number without directly involving your bank account or credit card information.
-Other deposit methods such as Trustly and Nordea provide direct online transfers from your bank account to your online gaming account.
+A few Sweden betting sites also accept mobile-oriented deposits such as Siru Mobile which allows you to associate deposits with your mobile number without directly involving your bank account or credit card information.
+Other deposit methods such as Trustly and Nordea provide direct online transfers from your bank account to your online betting account.